brainpy/BrainPy/README.md

 # Why to use BrainPy

-``BrainPy`` is an integrative framework for computational neuroscience and brain-inspired computation based on Just-In-Time (JIT) compilation (built on the top of [JAX](https://github.com/google/jax) and [Numba](https://github.com/numba/)).
+``BrainPy`` is an integrative framework for computational neuroscience and brain-inspired computation based on Just-In-Time (JIT) compilation (built on the top of [JAX](https://github.com/google/jax)).
 Core functions provided in BrainPy includes

 - **JIT compilation** for functions and class objects.
 - **Numerical solvers** for ODEs, SDEs, and others.